How to Say Lost in Latin?

 Abesse – to be away

-abesse is a verb that you can use when you want to say to be away or to be missing.
+Abesse is a verb that you can use when you want to say to be away or to be missing.
 You can also use it if you want to say, to miss someone or something — or even if you just feel like being poetic.
-If your friend is at school and hasn’t called you all day, she may be abesse; if you really miss your ex-boyfriend, he might very well be abesse.
+If your friend is at school and hasn’t called you all day, she may be absent; if you really miss your ex-boyfriend, he might very well be absent.

-The word absens is not found in common dictionaries.
+The word absence is not found in common dictionaries.
 In Old and Classical Latin it meant absent, from a verb which meant to be away from home.
 It was not often used except as an adjective qualifying another noun.
-In post-classical Latin it took on various meanings including absent without leave, deserter, fugitive, lost or strayed (person or animal).
+In post-classical Latin, it took on various meanings, including absent without leave, deserter, fugitive, lost, or strayed (person or animal).

 Abcedo – go away

 Abcedo is a verb that means to go away.
 The literal meaning of abcedo is to depart from one’s home.
-Abcedo is typically used as an active verb and often appears with adverbial phrases, such as cito (quickly), citius (faster), tarde (slowly), tardius (slower).
+Abcedo is typically used as an active verb and often appears with adverbial phrases, such as cito (quickly), citrus (faster), tarde (slowly), and tardies (slower).
 For example: Quick!
 You must abcede ad bellum!

 Departus – departure

-Literally departure or going away.
-Can also mean departure place.
+Literally, departure or going away.
+It can also mean departure place.
 As a verb, it can mean to depart, but also has a connotation of leaving permanently.

 Desiderium – longing, pining, or mourning (for something)